 The most common surgical procedure performed on heart patients is coronary artery bypass grafting (CABG).
 This effectively treats coronary heart disease in many cases.

 Coronary artery bypass grafting (CABG) may be used when blockages are severe and involve larger arteries.
 CABG is also an option for patients when other treatments such as coronary angioplasty are not viable.

 How is coronary artery bypass grafting performed?

 In CABG a healthy artery or vein essentially bypasses the blocked artery and is grafted to either heart tissue or a coronary artery.
 This allows blood to flow to the heart muscle freely.
-In the course of one surgery, surgeons can bypass several coronary artery blockages.
+In the course of one surgery an 8-10-inch incision is made in the chest and surgeons can bypass several coronary artery blockages.

 Other Types of Heart surgery